varvet/FlowControllerKit/README.md

 valueVC.changingValue = valueVC.showing(changeValueVC, preparation: changeValueVC.setup(value:))
 ```

-There is also a new generic initialisation method for UIViewControllers with in storyboards.
+There is also a new generic initialization method for UIViewControllers within storyboards.

 ```swift
 // Without FlowControllerKit